What is Generative Engine Optimization (GEO)? 2026 Guide

 Conclusion

 Generative Engine Optimization represents a fundamental shift in how content creates business value.
-As AI-referred sessions jumped 527% in the first half of 2025, the businesses implementing GEO now are capturing citation share while competition remains relatively low.
+As AI-referred sessions jumped 527% year-over-year in the first half of 2025, the businesses implementing GEO now are capturing citation share while competition remains relatively low.

 Start your GEO implementation with FAQ optimization.
-Identify the 10-15 most common questions in your industry, create comprehensive answers with proper schema markup, and track citation performance monthly.
+Identify the 10-15 most common questions in your industry, create thorough answers with proper schema markup, and track citation performance monthly.
 This focused approach delivers measurable results within 4-8 weeks while building the expertise necessary for broader GEO strategy.

 Your next steps: